ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Later that evening, while reviewing the company's PDF, looking at the pinwheel diagram which explained that the company would pickup the "best" startups (I assumed that meant those with the most VC traction) and stick with them as they grew, thus, the premiums would grow with the companies.
 Seemed smart, I thought, as long as the economy sticks with big tech, my equity might work out and not just my bosses'.
 At that high point, having just secured employment, and feeling as though I had made the right choice between three offers -- my Windows 10 gaming and music production machine did something it hadn't ever done before: given me it's Blue Screen Of Death.

 I assumed the worst, I suppose, and handled it as best I could.
-On Monday, I hadn't received a response from Weber-Aufderhar, so around 3 PM (nts: check emails) I reached out.
+On Monday, I hadn't received a response from Runolfsdottir Group, so around 3 PM (nts: check emails) I reached out.
 I received a response shortly after saying the background check actually cleared -- but I had never hit "confirm" on the final submission.
 Perhaps the company gathered the data pre-emptively, but, I still found this a bit, well, shady.

 That said, a job's a job, and a white woman in Chicago working in an HR department can think a lot of things about a brown man in NYC working remotely for a tech department, and if a mistake was made, I wouldn't of minded if it stopped there.
-# Pt 1 Ch 2 -- First Week at Weber-Aufderhar, 2/13/2022
+# Pt 1 Ch 2 -- First Week at Runolfsdottir Group, 2/13/2022

 ### Draft